-The CGC adheres to internationally recognized policies for data access and release that have were developed to enable broad access to genomic information while protecting the rights of the individuals who donated tissue for analysis.
+The CGC adheres to internationally recognized policies for data access and release that have been developed to enable broad access to genomic information while protecting the rights of the individuals who donated tissue for analysis.

 See the following documents to learn more about human subjects protection and informed consent:

 Data available through the CGC are subject to both general and dataset-specific data use policies, and access to Controlled Data is restricted to authorized users.

 Access to TCGA and TARGET data is regulated by policies established by the National Institutes of Health (NIH), the National Cancer Institute (NCI), and the National Center for Biotechnology Information (NCBI) Database of Genotypes and Phenotypes (dbGaP).
 Any user who wishes to access either TCGA or TARGET Controlled Data must apply for dbGaP authorization, which is overseen by an NIH Data Access Committee (DAC).
 Access is granted if the request conforms to the specifications within the NIH Genomic Data Sharing Policy and to any program-specific requirements or procedures for a given dataset.
 In particular, all use of Controlled Data must be consistent with the data use limitations specified on the dbGaP website for that dataset and with the use(s) articulated by the submitting institution in its dbGaP application.

 Access to ICGC data is regulated by policies established by the ICGC Data Access Compliance Office (DACO).
 Any user who wishes to access ICGC Controlled Data must apply for DACO authorization, which is overseen by the International Data Access Committee (IDAC).
 Access is granted if the request conforms to the goals and policies of the ICGC with respect to such issues as the purpose and relevance of the research and the protection of participants and their data.